-2.9.
-Tiles: (water line or whole pool)
+2.9 Tiles: (water line)

-Water line tiles may need to be upgraded as part of the pool renovation process as some tiles are missing and cannot be replaced, or the old tiles will not match up with the new V790.
-Generally, it is not desirable to apply V790 to tiles, however if there is no alternative it may be done.

-The reason for NOT favouring this approach and no warranty is offered, is due to getting good adhesion of V790 to the tiles and grout.
+• Refer to: INFOSHEET Discussion about Tiles and Coatings Applied Over.
+Water line tiles may need to be upgraded as part of the pool renovation process as some tiles are missing and cannot be replaced, or the old tiles will not match up with the new PAINTNFORGET (Or E4115).
+Generally, it is not desirable to apply PAINTNFORGET (Or E4115) to tiles, however if there is no alternative it may be done.
+The reason for NOT favouring this approach and no warranty is offered, is due to getting good adhesion of PAINTNFORGET to the tiles and grout.
 Also, the fact water can get behind the tiles and grout, pass through the grout causing the coating to blister and fail.
-Finally, leaching water running over tiles may cause staining to the V790 below.
+Finally, leaching water running over tiles may cause staining to the PAINTNFORGET below.